metrodango/pip3line/Build-process.md

 > -DWITH_SCINTILLA=ON

+Most targets should be working fine with the usual packages manager version of QScintilla (apt / brew / emerge).

-Some defaults libraries path have been hard-coded, on the basis that the QScintilla source tree is at the same level as the Pip3line source directory.
+But some defaults libraries path have been hard-coded, on the basis that the QScintilla source tree is at the same level as the Pip3line source directory.

 QScintilla can be found here https://www.riverbankcomputing.com/software/qscintilla/intro.
 Use the latest released version.